junahmkh/LLM_agent_for_datacenters/README.md

 ### Results

-The following table outlines the results of the experiments conducted to evaluate the proposed worklow.
+The following table outlines the results of the experiments conducted to evaluate the proposed workflow.
 We tested three different prompting techniques: (1) Zero-shot (with context), (2) Few-shot (without context), (3) Few-shot (with context).

 ![Results](images/results.png)